JakobSnow/sample-git-for-pluralsight/README.md

-# sample-git-for-pluralsight
+# Welcome to sample-git-for-pluralsight

-This is just a test
+This is just a test :-)